ggfolks/platform/notes/data.md

 - Come up with some helper for dealing with T|Error reactive sources

-- Add "intern" or "token" key type, which will assign 16-bit integers to each word as it goes over the wire and decode based on that (maintaining table per connection)
+- Add "intern" or "token" key type, which will assign 16-bit integers to each word as it goes over the wire and decode based on that (maintaining table per connection); also use this for Record key strings, and path components?